Students in Rome

 Why study abroad?

 The University of Mary is committed to ever-higher levels of intellectual and cultural engagement for its students and advocates for leadership development in a global environment.
 The goal is for students to have a rich experience of other cultures and ways of life.
-This is a unique opportunity for them to experience great beauty and wonder firsthand in the cradle of the Christian faith and our Benedictine values.
+The Rome Program is a unique opportunity for students to experience great beauty and wonder firsthand in the cradle of the Christian faith and our Benedictine values.
 Students who take this opportunity seriously will return home with an entirely new vision for life and its purpose.

 A Day in the Life of a Rome Campus Student